 - Kim's son Tam in Miss Saigon has been played by both boys and girls, as the primary requirements for the role are 1) look Asian, 2) be short enough to pass for two years old, and 3) do what the director tells you to.

-- In Cirque du Soleil's KA, the twin protagonists are opposite-sex fraternal twins, but identical female twins are cast in the roles.
+- In KA, the twin protagonists are opposite-sex fraternal twins, but identical female twins are cast in the roles.

 - Draco Malfoy in A Very Potter Musical, played by Lauren Lopez.

-- Dolores Umbridge in the sequel, is played by a male.
+- Dolores Umbridge in the sequel, is played by Joe Walker.
 Dean is another crosscast role, played by the person who played Bellatrix in the first musical.

 - Crabbe in both musicals—which gets lampshaded.